alemart/speedy-vision/README.md

 await mask.print();

 // Now let's test the homography using a few test points.
-// The points need to be mapped according to our simulated model (see above) const tstCoords = Speedy.Matrix(2, 5, [
+// The points need to be mapped in line with our simulated model (see above) const tstCoords = Speedy.Matrix(2, 5, [
     0, 0,
     100, 0,